zxku/Allium58CAD/readme.md

   - The first keypress in the CAD layer sends the first macro and then activates this layer that is completely transparent exept for this key.
   - The Wire Activate layer is completely transparent and is used to activate the wire layer on the conditional basis that the CAD layer is active.
 This way the wire layer function will only be active when the CAD layer is also active.

-#### Num Lock Layer `Layer 4` and Num Activate Layer `layer 6`
+#### Keypad Num Lock Layer `Layer 4` and Num Activate Layer `layer 6`
-  - When active, the Num Lock layer overlays the number keys on the CAD layer, and will output the equivelant number pad keypress.
+  - When active, the Num Lock layer overlays the standard number row key mappings on the CAD layer, and will instead output the equivelant number pad keypress.
 Most of the time this will not be needed.
 However, the bindings of the number row and the number pad numbers are treated slightly different by the system and in some programs they are mapped to different things.
 Alt code symbols are an excellent example of this.
   - The Num Lock layer is completely transparent except for the numbers.
   - The Num Activate layer is completely transparent and is only used to activate the Num layer on the conditional basis that the CAD layer is also active.
 This way the Num Lock layer will turn itself on and off in tandom with the CAD layer.
 This way it wont interfere with the functions on any other layers.